rust-unofficial/too-many-lists/text/first-pop.md

 ```

 Unconditional panics are an example of a [diverging function][diverging].
-Diverging functions never return to the caller, so they may used in places
+Diverging functions never return to the caller, so they may be used in places
 where a value of any type is expected.
 Here, `unimplemented!()` is being
 used in place of a value of type `Option<T>`.